zulzayn/zulzayn/README.md

 <br>

-👀 I’m Laravel Enthusiast and Cloud Tech for almost a decade
+👀 I’m Laravel & .Net Core Enthusiast and Cloud Tech for almost a decade

-👀 I`m actively learning .Net Core + Angular currently
+👀 I`m actively Vibe Coding

 <br>

 🌱 My core is in developing Web Apps, Web API and Hybrid Mobile Apps.
-🌱 Im also crazily into Cloud Computing.
+🌱 Im also crazily practicing into Cloud Computing and Enterprise Grade DevSecOps practice.

 💞️ I’m looking to collaborate on any project